SAO TOME AND PRINCIPE

 Indicator UNCITRAL Model Law on Electronic Commerce

-Kuwait has promulgated national legislation informed by the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Electronic Commerce, namely Law No. 20 of 2014 on Electronic Transactions.
+São Tomé e Príncipe has not adopted national legislation based on the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Electronic Commerce.

 Coverage Horizontal